Skip to main content

 This is

-main and marked roads are good for any vehicles, mountain road may need 4x4.
+main and marked roads are good for any vehicles, mountains road may need 4x4.

 Unpaved road become impassable to cross during periods of rain; roads often take weeks